danielhan66/ecourse/README.md

 1. Please modify the database connection string in appsettings.json to point to an empty database "eCourseDBConnection": "Server=localhost;Database=eCourse;Integrated Security=true"
-2. To install all packages, please Run npm i rimraf -g npm i
+2. To install all packages, please run
+"npm i rimraf -g"
+"npm i"

 3. The database tables will be automatically created by running the project in visual studio 2019 (community/professional/enterprise version) and the system will be started